Columbine High School massacre: 11:29–11:36 am: Library massacre

 Harris left Pasquale and joined him.
 According to witnesses, they taunted Shoels for a few seconds, making derogatory racial comments.
-The gunmen both fired under the table; Harris shot Shoels once in the chest, killing him, and Klebold shot and killed Kechter.
-Though Shoels was not shot in the head, Klebold said: "I didn't know black brains could fly that far."
+The gunmen both fired their shotguns under the table; Harris shot Shoels in the chest, killing him, while Klebold shot and killed Kechter.
+Though Shoels was not shot in the head, Klebold reportedly said: "I didn't know black brains could fly that far."
 Meanwhile, Scott was uninjured, lying in the blood of his friends, feigning death.
 Harris then yelled, "Who's ready to die next?!"
 He turned and threw a "cricket" at the table where Hall, Steepleton, and Ireland were.
 It landed on Steepleton's thigh; Hall quickly noticed it and tossed it behind them, and it exploded in mid-air.
 Harris walked toward the bookcases between the west and center section of tables in the library.
 He jumped on one and shook it, apparently attempting to topple it, then shot at the books which had fallen.

 Klebold walked to the east area of the library.
-Harris walked from the bookcase, past the central area to meet Klebold.
-The latter shot at a display case next to the door, then turned and shot toward the closest table, hitting and injuring 17-year-old Mark Kintgen in the head and shoulder.
+Harris walked from the bookcases, past the central area to meet Klebold.
+The latter shot at a display case next to the door, then turned and shot toward the closest table, hitting and injuring 17-year-old Mark Kintgen in the head and shoulder with shotgun pellets.
 He then turned toward the table to his left and fired, injuring 18-year-olds Lisa Kreutz, Lauren Townsend, and Valeen Schnurr with the same shotgun blast.
-Klebold then moved toward the same table and fired several shots with the TEC-9, killing Townsend.
+Klebold then moved toward the same table and fired several more shots with the TEC-9, killing Townsend.
 At this point, the seriously injured Valeen Schnurr began screaming, "Oh, my God!
 Oh, my God!"
 In response, Klebold asked Schnurr if she believed in the existence of God; when Schnurr replied she did, Klebold asked "Why?" and commented "God is gay."
-Klebold reloaded but walked away from the table.
+Klebold reloaded his weapons and walked away from the table.

 Harris approached another table where two girls were hiding.
 He bent down to look at them and dismissed them as "pathetic".
-Harris then moved to another table where he fired twice, injuring 16-year-olds Nicole Nowlen and John Tomlin.
+Harris then moved to another table where he fired once, injuring 16-year-olds Nicole Nowlen and John Tomlin with the same shotgun blast.
 Tomlin moved out from under the table.
-Klebold shot him repeatedly, killing him.
+Klebold approached and shot Tomlin in the head repeatedly, killing him.
+Harris then walked back over to the other side of the table where Townsend lay dead.
+Behind the table was 16-year-old Kelly Fleming.
+Harris shot Fleming with his shotgun, hitting her in the back and killing her.
+He shot at the table behind Fleming, hitting Townsend, who was already dead; Kreutz again; and wounding 18-year-old Jeanna Park.